-One simple way to help close the loop and instantly improve your brand’s sustainability profile is to encourage consumers to send in their used products.
+You can lose the loop and improve your brand’s sustainability profile by encouraging consumers to send in their used products.

 For example, Patagonia created Worn Wear, an online store dedicated to used Patagonia clothing.
-Customers can receive credit for a new or used item when they trade in their used Patagonia clothing making it a great way to increase loyalty with existing shoppers.
+Customers can receive credit for a new or used item when they trade in their used Patagonia clothing.
+This is a great way to increase loyalty with existing shoppers.

-But with increased innovation in sustainable ecommerce, the ROI in this area will only get healthier over time.
-By taking sustainable ecommerce seriously, you’ll instantly differentiate your brand from the pack and attract a larger and more loyal customer base, resulting in even greater dividends in the decades to come.
+But with increased innovation in sustainable e-commerce, the ROI in this area will only get healthier over time.
+By taking sustainable e-commerce seriously, you’ll instantly differentiate your brand from the pack.
+You’ll also attract a larger and more loyal customer base, resulting in even greater dividends in the decades to come.

 So go ahead and create a legacy you can be proud of.
 Whether it’s helping to reduce harmful emissions or creating environmentally-friendly products, there’s always a simple place to start.
 At SellersFunding, we’re continually inspired by our e-commerce clients who go out into the world and make their dreams happen.
 We’re on a mission to support e-commerce brands worldwide with solutions that move the needle in your plans.
 Get in touch to learn how we can help your store win.

 5 Things You Can Do for a Profitable New Year When You're Swamped in Q4Continue reading